Ceferino Namuncurá: Back to Argentina

 In 1924 his remains were returned to Argentina and placed in the chapel at Fortín Mercedes, in the southern part of Buenos Aires Province.
-In 1945, a request for his beatification was forwarded to the Holy See.
-Between May 13 and July 10, 1947, the church officially started the process for Canonization of Ceferino Namuncurá, with 21 then-living witnesses deposing evidence in favor of his virtues.
+In 1945, a request for his beatification was presented to the Holy See.
+Between May 13 and July 10, 1947, the church officially started the process for Canonization of Ceferino Namuncurá, with 21 then-living witnesses giving testimony in evidence of his virtues.
 Theologians approved his spiritual writings on 10 June 1949.

 At his birthplace of Chimpay, a small chapel was erected, where believers from Río Negro Province and beyond began to pray for his intercession.

-On June 22, 1972, Pope Paul VI promulgated the Decree of Heroism of His Virtues, and Ceferino was thus proclaimed venerable, becoming the first Catholic Argentine to receive that title and the first South American aborigine.
+On June 22, 1972, Pope Paul VI promulgated the Decree of Heroism of his virtues, and Ceferino was thus proclaimed venerable, becoming the first Catholic Argentine to receive that title and the first South American aborigine.

-The devotion to Ceferino Namuncurá, the saintly young Mapuche, known popularly as The Lily of Patagonia ("El lirio de la Patagonia") became very extensive in Buenos Aires and throughout Argentina.
+The devotion to Ceferino Namuncurá, the saintly young Mapuche, known popularly as The Lily of Patagonia ("El lirio de la Patagonia") became widespread in Buenos Aires and throughout Argentina.
 In particular, the indigenous people recognize him as one of their own.
 The affection of the people of Argentina for this selfless young man is quite touchingly sincere, and images and representations of his face are myriad.
-In 1991 his relics were translated from the small sanctuary chapel to the roomier Sanctuary of Mary, Help of Christians, at the same town of Fortín Mercedes.
+In 1991 his relics were translated from the small sanctuary chapel to the more spacious Sanctuary of Mary, Help of Christians, in the same town of Fortín Mercedes.

 Beatification

-In 2000 a committee of Vatican pathologists declared that the healing of the uterine cancer of a young mother, Valeria Herrera from Córdoba, Argentina, could not be explained medically, with which it was left to church authorities to decree that it was a miracle due to the intercession of Ceferino Namuncurá.
-This opened the way for the beatification of Ceferino.
+In 2000 a committee of Vatican pathologists declared that the healing of the uterine cancer of a young mother, Valeria Herrera from Córdoba, Argentina, could not be explained medically.
+Consequently the church authorities decreed that the healing was a miracle due to the intercession of Ceferino Namuncurá.
+This opened the way for Ceferino's beatification.

-Pope Benedict XVI finally decreed his beatification on July 6, 2007.
-The beatification ceremony was held in Chimpay, Argentina, on November 11, 2007.
-It was one of the first few beatification ceremonies held outside the Vatican and in the blessed's land; it was the first beatification of a South American aborigine.
+On July 6, 2007 Pope Benedict XVI decreed that the beatification should proceed.
+The beatification ceremony took place in Chimpay, Argentina, on November 11, 2007.
+It was one of the first few beatification ceremonies held outside the Vatican and in the blessed's land; it was the first beatification of a native South American.
 The solemn liturgy was presided over by Cardinal Tarcisio Bertone, papal Secretary of State and himself a Salesian of Don Bosco.
-More than ten thousand people participated, with an active role played by Mapuche delegations.
+More than ten thousand faithful participated, with an active role played by Mapuche delegations.

-Ceferino's liturgical calendar memorial as a Catholic beatus was assigned to August 26.
+Ceferino's liturgical memorial is assigned to August 26.